 Specific programs that develop emotional intelligence and social aptitude are also integrated into the curriculum, helping students establish positive relationships, make responsible decisions and develop their ability to handle challenging situations constructively.

-In the lower school, character education and social-emotional curriculum are designed to build students’ interpersonal skills by focusing on self-regulation, empathy, managing emotions, thinking about actions and finding solutions to challenging situations.
+In our PreK 3 through Kindergarten classrooms, character education and social-emotional curriculum are designed to build students’ interpersonal skills by focusing on self-regulation, empathy, managing emotions, thinking about actions and finding solutions to challenging situations.

-In the 3rd/4th grade, students take on greater responsibilities for the wider school community.
+In the 1st - 4th grade classrooms, students take on greater responsibilities for the wider school community.
 They are reading buddies to PreK and Kindergarten classes and perform jobs outside of their own classroom.
 Community building in the 3rd/4th grade focuses on similarities and differences, exclusion and inclusion, bullying and standing up for yourself.

 Middle School: Community Service and CAP